OpenInterpreter/aifs/ROADMAP.md

 # Roadmap

+- [ ] Add file source to chunk, including page number if relevant.
 - [ ] Handle file deletions (I think we can just more robustly detect indexed files vs present files)
 - [ ] Add tqdm to each step
 - [ ] Allow you to ignore certain files or paths (I think path should just accept a list, and if it's a list of files, those are the only files it will take.
 Then you can write your own logic for ignoring stuff)